bionick7/AstrodynamicsGamePrototype/GDD.md

 ## Status 15 Dec 23
 Game is approaching an RPG more and more and I'm liking it. (quests, discretization, upgrades, ...)

 Focussing on the UX for transfers is still a good idea.
-Streamline it as much as possible Maybe ensure that the mission is fair not only in dv, but also time
+Streamline it as much as possible

+Maybe ensure that the mission is fair not only in dv, but also time

+## Status 26 Dec 23
+The main problem with this concept is that a good game can be played intuitively, while this concept is inherently unintuitive.
+Especially focusing on chaining complex mauenvers together.

+What when we push discretization all the way?
+What when we only allow for hohmann/fastest transfers? nvm, there is no point in not giving the option

+Rather make it clear that the optimization is optional.

+What drives the conflict/challenge? challenge was supposed to come from
+- chaining mauneuvers as efficiently as possible
+- anticipating new problems and placing ships in the right places

+For 1st, it is crucial to:
+- Communicate efficiently what kind of maneuvers are possible (UX)
+- Give incentive to take a faster/more efficient route (Quest manager) For 2nd, it is crucial to:
+- Communicate what planets are relevant in which ways (UX/Writing)

+what about planning chains => get a to get b to get c to ... i.e. crafting? look at Dredge e.g.

+=> Important quests are unlocked through dialogue & haggeling, that become available every X days Good idea to start implementing wren for story/quest stuff.